FAQs

 Counselling helps by providing a person the time and space, not always available in other parts of their lives, to explore their feelings in relation to their trauma.
 It is an enormous relief for someone to be able to talk, perhaps for the first time, about what happened and how it has affected their life.
 It is helpful over time, and without pressure or expectation to be able to open up to and express painful memories and feelings that may have been bottled up for a long time.

-Here in the Dublin Rape Crisis Centre we are very clear that the answer to that question is yes – people can and do recover from traumatic events and experiences.
-Over the past 25 years we have worked with very many clients who have moved beyond the past to fuller and happier lives.
+Here in Dublin Rape Crisis Centre we are very clear that the answer to that question is yes – people can and do recover from traumatic events and experiences.
+We have worked with very many clients who have moved beyond the past to fuller and happier lives.

 When someone has been raped or sexually abused they can experience nightmares, flashbacks, intrusive memories and high levels of fear and distress.
 Counselling helps people become aware that these feelings are a normal reaction to the abnormal events they have experienced.

-If you are worried about any of these feelings, please ring us on our 24-hour confidential helpline.
+If you are worried about any of these feelings, please call us on the National 24-Hour Helpline or use our webchat support.

 The length of time counselling takes varies from person to person.
 Everyone is an individual and each person’s experience is unique, so the duration of their counselling cannot be predicted.
 It can vary from a few weeks up to a few months or longer.
 Most people feel some benefit even after a few sessions.